Chickpea

 Health Benefits

-- Rich in plant-based protein for muscle building and repair.
+- Rich in plant-based protein, aiding muscle growth and repair.

 - High in fiber, promoting digestive health and regularity.

-- Excellent source of iron, supporting energy levels and preventing anemia.
+- Excellent source of iron, crucial for energy levels and preventing anemia.

 - May help regulate blood sugar levels due to its low glycemic index.